tharumbun/sandbox/src/data/blog/church-holy-sepulchre.md

 description:
   Pilgrimage site for Christians in Jerusalem
 ---
-The pilgrimage site for Christians in Jerusalem
+Church of the Holy Sepulchre the pilgrimage site for Christians in Jerusalem's Old City.
+I visited the Israel for a week in late April 2025.
+More photos of the series is coming.

 ![Christian Church in Jerusalem](https://img.tharum.com/wp-content/uploads/2025/05/att.jUpHdTjW5RuB6Zv7yizkWlnzxNsEsgH_PqUPPFGohR4.jpg "Christian Church in Jerusalem")
 Visitors walking out the Christian church